-1. Built environment
+4.1 Built environment

 The built environment has a direct effect on the implementation of IPC practices and workflow.
-In most temperate climates natural ventilation is preferred with mechanically controlled ventilation for specialised areas only such as operating theatres, neonatal units, burns units and sterile preparation and decontamination areas.
+In most temperate climates, natural ventilation is preferred with mechanically controlled ventilation for specialised areas only, such as operating theatres, neonatal units, burns units and sterile preparation and decontamination areas.

-The environment and layout
+4.2 The environment and layout

-The air temperature, humidity and airflow in the health-care setting should provide a comfortable environment for patients, staff and carers.
-Adequate airflow should be ensured to minimize the risk of transmission of airborne pathogens from infected patients and reduces risks to susceptible staff, patients and carers.
+The air temperature, humidity and airflow in the healthcare setting should provide a comfortable environment for patients, staff and carers.
+Adequate airflow should be ensured to minimise the risk of transmission of airborne pathogens from infected patients and reduce risks to susceptible staff, patients and carers.
 The air flow can be either natural air flow or mechanical airflow.
 Natural ventilation is almost always more effective than mechanical ventilation.
-Natural ventilation achieving more than 17-40 air changes per hour, while well-functioning mechanical ventilation achieving 12 air changes per hour is recommended.137 There should be sufficient, preferably natural lighting, during daylight working hours and artificial lighting during evening
+Natural ventilation can 17-40 air changes per hour, while well-functioning standard mechanical ventilation achieves around 12 air changes per hour.
+There should be sufficient lighting, preferably natural lighting, during daylight working hours and artificial lighting during evening and night hours, to allow safe movement of staff, patients and carers, and normal undertaking of medical activities.